vegiesison/qa-code-quiz/README.md

 ### Notes
 - Submission must include a link to a public fork/clone of this repository
 - We typically use Jest for testing node.js/API related logic and Cypress for testing UI functionality, however, you are more than welcome to use any testing framework you desire so long as you are able to provide reasonable justification

+### What I did here for Jest
+- runs the  `npm install`
+- Updates the packages/dependencies
+- install Jest dependencies
+- creates the necessary files for Jest
+- Debugging for errors

+### What I did here for Cypress
+- Install cypress dependencies
+- Creates the necessary files for Cypress
+- Debugging for errors